jcbfshr/obsidian-things/README.md

 - [Iconize] fixed icon margin so you don't have to fiddle with settings (later will be added to Style Settings to switch this off)
 - [Ink] Some minor adjustments to better fit theme aesthetics
 - [Zen Mode] More space to the inline title and slight padding adjustments for the icon
+- [Iconic] since 2.3.4 finally works with this plugin as well :)

 NOTE: This theme seems to be not compatible with **Iconic** plugin!